January is a great time to detox your body. But why not also detox your beauty bag from harmful chemicals this year?

 New to natural and organic beauty?
 Want to change the products you use but not quite sure where to start?
 We don’t blame you.
-Sure, with skincare, it’s not hard to find some really great natural alternatives – beautiful face serums, floral toners, shampoos and hair oils, for example.
+Sure, with skincare, it’s not hard to find some really great natural alternatives – beautiful face serums, floral toners, natural shampoos and hair oils abound, for example.
 But when it comes to makeup, it can definitely be trickier to navigate which products are most toxic and should be organic, and of course, it’s also tricky knowing how you can test organic makeup colours in the flesh.

-1. Know which ingredients to avoid
+1. First, know which ingredients to avoid

-There are loads of chemicals in most makeup brands, with some being more harmful than others.
+There are loads of chemicals in most beauty brands, with some being more harmful than others.
 For example, Carbon Black is a dark pigment used in eye makeup that has been linked to cancer, while mica, which is found in shimmery eyeshadows, blushers, lipsticks and powders, is only harmful if it’s inhaled.

 It’s hard to part with your favourite products, and let’s face it – we all get pretty comfortable in our beauty routines.
 But consider this: you literally eat about 7 pounds of lipstick over a lifetime – of course, not by gnawing on the product, but by having traces of it smeared onto our food.
 Ever eat an apple whilst wearing lippy?
 Look at the skin after your first bite and you’ll see what I mean!
 Lipstick is usually full of not only all those CI+number artificial colourings that can cause cancer, but lead and even parfum too!
 So it’s definitely one of the first organic products you should buy.